World Transformation Movement South Africa Centre

 The World Transformation Movement Global Network

-Alongside the original WTM Centre in Sydney, Australia, World Transformation Movement Centres have been established around the world to help bring to everyone the now desperately needed all-relieving and all-explaining biological understanding of the underlying issue in all of human life of our troubled human condition.
+Alongside the original WTM Centre in Sydney, Australia, World Transformation Movement Centres are being established around the world to help bring to everyone the now desperately needed all-relieving and all-explaining biological understanding of the underlying issue in all of human life of our troubled human condition.

 Visit the WTM’s Transformation page to learn more about the formation of these Centres, or access the following examples of WTM Centre websites by clicking on their images below.